World Meteorological Organization

 Standards compliance

 FOSS can also play a significant role as an indicator of the feasibility of Technical Regulation implementation.
 As part of the standards development phase, developing the associated FOSS implementation(s) aids in determining "fit for purpose" of the specification.
-In addition, FOSS implementation during standards development allows for an open review and assessment on how a standard is implemented (supported network protocols, avaiability of tooling/libraries for integration, as well as speed of implementation (if a FOSS implementation during the development of a standard takes a considerable level of effort, why?
-Is the complexity acceptable for the scope of the standard?
-Determining these aspects earlier can help improve and adjust the standard while in development (as opposed to formal amendment processes once approved by WMO).
+In addition, FOSS implementation during standards development allows for an open review and assessment on how a standard is implemented — covering supported network protocols, availability of tooling and libraries for integration, and the effort required for implementation.
+Where a FOSS implementation proves unexpectedly complex, this is a signal that the standard itself may need to be reviewed for scope or clarity before formal approval.
+Determining these aspects earlier in the development cycle allows the standard to be improved and adjusted while still in development, avoiding costly formal amendment processes once approved by WMO.
 The agile and parallel development of WIS2 standards and FOSS is a key example in this context (see Case study: WIS2, FOSS, and agile development).

 Another indicator is the number of implementations.
 For example, the Open Geospatial Consortium (OGC) mandates that a proposed standard requires at least 3 implementations for consideration by its Technical Committee.
 This provides "proof" to the Technical Committee that the standard can be implemented, and has investment from various projects as early adopters.